# # Thrips life cycle # # #

 However, the damage they cause affects the aesthetic appearance of the plants since they cause discoloration of the leaves, they also reduce the plant's ability to carry out photosynthesis, which leads to a slowdown in growth and a reduction or even an absence of flowering.

+And in the case of fruit, thrips activity can cause fruit deformation and reduce the quality of the final product.
 And it should be remembered that thrips can transmit deadly viruses to plants, which can further compromise the health of the plant, affect its performance and even kill it.

 For all this, it is crucial to act as soon as possible when faced with signs of presence to avoid additional damage.